YottaDB/YDBDoc/MessageRecovery/errors.rst

 NULLPATTERN
 --------------------

-NULLPATTERN, Empty line found in the Pattern file
+NULLPATTERN, Empty line found in the Pattern file.

 MUPIP Warning: MUPIP JOURNAL -EXTRACT pattern file contained an empty line, which generates this message.